 Part 1: The Constitution and Interpretive Aids

-Part 2: Pre-Confederation Status of the Province
+Part 2: Pre-Confederation Status of the Provinces

 Part 3: Federalism